manfredsteyer/angular-oauth2-oidc/README.md

 This also allows for single sign on as well as single sign off.

 To configure the library the following sample uses the new configuration API introduced with Version 2.1.
-Hence, The original API is still supported.
+Hence, the original API is still supported.

 ```TypeScript
 import { AuthConfig } from 'angular-oauth2-oidc';